Health in Nepal: Immunization

 The National Immunisation Program is a priority 1 (P1) program in Nepal.
 Since the inception of the program, it has been universally established and successfully implemented.
 Immunization services can be obtained for free from EPI clinics in hospitals, other health centers, mobile and outreach clinics, non-governmental organizations and private clinics.
 The government has provided all vaccines and immunization-related logistics without any cost to hospitals, private institutions, and nursing homes.
 Nepal has since gained recognition for the success of the program, in relation to its successful coverage of 97% population equally, regardless of wealth, gender and age.
 However, despite the widespread success of the National Immunisation Program, inequities still exist.
 Nevertheless, the trends in last past 15 years have shown promising positive changes indicating possibilities of achieving complete immunization coverage.
 Two more vaccines were introduced between 2014 and 2015 – the inactivated poliomyelitis vaccine (IPV) and the pneumococcal conjugate vaccine (PCV).
 Six districts of Nepal are declared with 99.9% immunization coverage.
 Nepal achieved polio-free status on 27 March 2014.
 Neonatal and maternal tetanus was already eliminated in 2005 and Japanese encephalitis is in a controlled state.
 Nepal is also on track to meet the target of the elimination of measles by 2019.
 One percent of children in Nepal have not yet received any of the vaccine coverage.

+Despite national progress toward measles elimination—including the verification of rubella elimination in 2025—Nepal experienced a resurgence of localized measles outbreaks in early 2026 that exposed critical subnational immunity gaps.
+In January 2026, an outbreak in Malangwa Municipality, Sarlahi District, recorded 34 cases, while a separate outbreak in Baglung District, linked to an index case returning from India, reached 136 cases by March 2026.
+Although local health authorities responded rapidly with active case searches, laboratory confirmations within 72 hours, vitamin A supplementation, and targeted outbreak response immunization (ORI) campaigns, these events demonstrated that administrative declarations of high coverage often obscure pockets of susceptibility among marginalized, poor, and migrant-linked communities.